A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Hecke Algebras

 In order to make use of the machinery of Hecke modules, we will need a precise relationship between smooth representations of $\textnormal{SU}(1,1)(E/F)$ and $\hh_{\fpb}(G_\s,I_\s(1))$-modules.
 The following theorems provide us with the necessary link.

-\begin{thm}[\cite{Ab11}, Corollaire 6.1.10 (i)] The functor of $I_\s(1)$-invariants $\pi\longmapsto \pi^{I_\s(1)}$ induces a bijection between isomorphism classes of smooth, irreducible, nonsupercuspidal representations of the group $\textnormal{SU}(1,1)(E/F)$ and isomorphism classes of simple, finite-dimensional, nonsupersingular right $\hh_{\fpb}(G_\s,I_\s(1))$-modules. \end{thm}
+\begin{theo}[\cite{Ab11}, Corollaire 6.1.10 (i)] The functor of $I_\s(1)$- invariants $\pi\longmapsto \pi^{I_\s(1)}$ induces a bijection between isomorphism classes of smooth, irreducible, nonsupercuspidal representations of $\textnormal{SU}(1,1)(E/F)$ and isomorphism classes of simple, finite-dimensional, nonsupersingular right $\hh_{\fpb}(G_\s,I_\s(1))$-modules. \end{theo}

-\begin{thm}[\cite{Ab11}, Corollaire 6.1.10 (ii)] The functor of $I_\s(1)$-invariants $\pi\longmapsto \pi^{I_\s(1)}$ induces a bijection between isomorphism classes of smooth, irreducible representations of the group $\textnormal{SU}(1,1)(\qpp/\qp)$ and isomorphism classes of simple, finite-dimensional right $\hh_{\fpb}(G_\s,I_\s(1))$-modules.
-Under this bijection, supercuspidal representations correspond to supersingular modules. \end{thm}
+\begin{theo}[\cite{Ab11}, Corollaire 6.1.10 (ii)] The functor of $I_\s(1)$- invariants $\pi\longmapsto \pi^{I_\s(1)}$ induces a bijection between isomorphism classes of smooth, irreducible representations of $\textnormal{SU}(1,1)(\qpp/\qp)$ and isomorphism classes of simple, finite-dimensional right $\hh_{\fpb}(G_\s,I_\s(1))$-modules.
+Under this bijection, the supercuspidal representation $\pi_r$ (of Definition \ref{defofsl2ssing}) corresponds to the supersingular module $M_r$ (of Proposition \ref{ssingmods}). \end{theo}